 Grace got upset with me.
 She became defensive (which is what I was looking for on the court).
-“I thought I was doing better on defense.”
+“I thought I was doing better on defense”.
 I tell her she was, but that I just want to help her get to the next level.
 Nothing doing.
 She doesn’t hear my praise.
 She can’t hear how pleased with her progress I am.
-She just hears that I’ve said that she has room to improve, which translates to, “You’re no good.”
+The only thing she hears is that I’ve said that she has room to improve.
+In her mind these evidently translates to, “You’re no good.”

 The Right Way To Give Constructive Criticism If You Must

-Initially this frustrates me inside.
-I just want to help.
+Initially, this frustrates me inside.
 I did the whole sandwich-between-praise thing.
-I started with how great she did.
-I stuck in how she can improve.
+I started with how great she did and I stuck in how she can improve.
 Then, I finished it off with an “I’m so proud with how hard you’ve worked” slice of whole wheat.
 My daughter is apparently blind to my bread and can only taste the pastrami of improvement that I’ve offered.

 Loving Support And Positive Feedback May Be A Better Choice

 I’m her loved one.
 It’s not my job to tell her how to improve.
-It’s my job to tell her I am proud of her.
-It’s my job to spotlight her improvement.
-It’s my job to praise her effort.
+It is my job to tell her I am proud of her.
+It is my job to spotlight her improvement.
+Additionally, it’s my job to praise her effort.
 It’s my job to give her hugs and be her shoulder to cry on when things get tough.
 Because I am not her coach, I need to embrace the nearly impossible task of keeping my mouth closed when it comes to pointing out her flaws.

-Life coaching kids is sometimes tricky business and you have to weigh the effects of giving receiving constructive feedback and offering positive loving support and when to do which!
+Life coaching kids is sometimes tricky business!
+You have to weigh the effects of giving receiving constructive feedback and offering positive loving support.
+You need to be able to decide appropriately when to do which.
 Do you want to share any stories about life coaching kids?